-The Crow River Food Council promotes healthy eating that maximizes the use of local, regional, and seasonal food produced with sustainable practices and creates prosperous communities in our region.
+The Crow River Food Council promotes healthy eating that maximizes the use of local, regional, and seasonal food produced with sustainable practices and enhances the general welfare and prosperity of individuals and communities in our region.

-We are focusing on strategies that make it easier to purchase fruits and vegetables, support local farms, grow our local food system and address the wide range of challenges and disparities faced when trying to eat a healthy diet.
+We focus on strategies and policies that make it easier to purchase fruits and vegetables, support local farms, grow our local food system, and address the wide range of challenges and disparities faced when trying to eat a healthy diet.

-This effort is part of a growing network of efforts across our region and across the country that aim to improve healthy eating and address issues of food equity while building strong, prosperous communities.
-See the MN Food Charter to learn more about similar efforts across our state.
+This endeavor is part of a growing network of efforts across our region and across the country that aim to improve healthy eating and address issues of food equity while building strong, prosperous communities.

-The Crow River Food Council is funded by a grant from the Minnesota Department of Health Statewide Health Improvement Partnership (SHIP) Funding and conducted in partnership with LiveWright.
+The Crow River Food Council, a non-profit 501(c)(4), is supported in part by funding from the Minnesota Department of Health Statewide Health Improvement Partnership (SHIP).

 Food Council Working Groups